+Introduction

-Introduction Return to Table of Contents
+Return to Table of Contents

-The Office of Financial Aid (OFA) at Tennessee Technological University is committed to helping students achieve their educational goals in accordance with federal, state, and institutional policies.
-The following pages explain ways in which the OFA ensures compliance.
-We welcome all interested parties to view this manual and are interested in feedback you have regarding its contents or presentation.
+The Office of Financial Aid and Scholarships at Tennessee Technological University is committed to helping students achieve their educational goals in accordance with federal, state, and institutional policies.
+The following pages explain ways in which the Office of Financial Aid and Scholarships ensures compliance.
+We welcome all interested parties to view this manual and to give any feedback regarding its contents or presentation.